How to make your own water filter with a bottle step by step.

 You will need the following materials for making a water filter.

 - Activated charcoal.
-This may not always be readily available, but if it is, it adds significantly to the filter’s capabilities.
+This may not always be readily available in Cyprus, but if it is, it adds significantly to the filter’s capabilities.

 - Coarse sand and fine sand (separate – not mixed together).